-At Dessau, Junkers had already built several tri-motored transport aircraft and an enormous four-engined one, the G 38.
-Then, to begin the new decade, still using the same corrugated-skin structural technology, designer Ernst Zindel produced the Junkers-Ju 52 which made its first flight on 11 September 1930.
-This was a single-engined aircraft, intended for hauling freight, and equipped with several large doors and a hatch in the roof.
-Its performance was impressive.
-In the winter of 1931, in Montreal, Canada, one took off, carrying almost four tons, in 17-1/2 seconds.
-But the world's depressed economy handicapped sales, and only seven Ju 52s were built.
+Junkers engineer Ernst Zindel designed the Junkers Ju 52, which made its first flight on 11 September 1930.
+The single-engine aircraft hauled freight that ground crews could load using large doors and a hatch in the roof.
+In the winter of 1931, in Montreal, Canada, a Ju 52 took off carrying almost four tons but the world's depressed economy handicapped sales, and only seven Ju 52s were built.

 - Wingspan: 29 m (95 ft 2 in)

 - Length: 18.5 m (60 ft 8 in)